aixiuxiuxiu/blog/_posts/2024-10-6-longcontext.md

 Unlike RAG, which relies on retrieving relevant pieces of information, classification tasks typically require fine-tuning a LLM for the downstream task.
 In such tasks, a [CLS] token is added at the beginning of the input sequence, and its final embedding, representing the entire sequence, is used for classification by adding a classifier layer on top.
 Fine-tuning is then used to adjust the weights of a pre-trained transformer model (like BERT) on task-specific labeled data, enabling it to make accurate predictions for that particular task.

 Here, I would like to illustrate using the EURLEX-57K dataset <d-cite key='chalkidis2019large'></d-cite>, a multi-label classification dataset based on EU legal documents.
 EURLEX-57K includes 57,000 legislative documents from EUR-LEX, with an average length of 727 words.
-Several techniques are available to bypass BERT’s maximum text length limit and fine-tune BERT for optimal results:

 | Input(s) | Output(s) / Label(s) |